-The level of tuition fees you are liable for is based on your fee status, which we assess based on government regulations.
+The level of tuition fees you are liable for is based on your fee status, which we assess based on UK Government legislation.
 The criteria we use are listed in our Fee assessment guidance notes [pdf], and other useful information is available from the UK Council for International Student Affairs (UKCISA).

 Please be aware that the College will not assess your fee status until we have received a formal application from you.